Conservation in the castle

 Delve behind the scenes and discover what our conservation team get up to in order to preserve the historic, and often fragile, collection in our care.

-On Wednesday afternoons, our conservation volunteers will be undertaking a number of projects around the castle.
-Most of these will be in front of the public where possible, so you can see the work in action and get a closer look at some of the precious objects in our collection.
+On Wednesday afternoons, our conservation team will be undertaking a number of projects around the castle.
+Some of these will be in front of the public where possible, so you might see the work in action and get a closer look at some of the precious objects in our collection.

 - The team start by taking down the individual droplets from the chandelier.